If corticosteroids are ineffective, Endoscopic Sinus Surgery is typically recommended. No nasal packing, bruising or swelling.

 Symptoms of Nasal Polyps

-It’s more common for nasal polyps to appear due to chronic sinusitis which is an inflammation of your nasal passageways or sinuses lasting more than 12 weeks.
+It’s more common for nasal polyps to appear due to allergic rhinitis and chronic sinusitis which is an inflammation of your nasal passageways or sinuses lasting more than 12 weeks.

 The most common signs of nasal polyps and chronic sinusitis are: